jaydeepdholakia/Addition-Subtraction-Smart-Contract/README.md

 # Addition-Subtraction-Smart-Contract
-A simple add sub smart contract.
+A simple user defined add sub smart contract.
+Where state variables, function modifiers, require statements are used.